• Richard Marsh

 More on the (OLD) show here

-Directed by Pia Furtado, and produced by Polly Ingham, it transferred to Bristol Old Vic, Soho Theatre and 59E59 Theatres, NYC.
+Directed by Pia Furtado, and produced by Polly Ingham, it transferred to Bristol Old Vic, Soho Theatre, 59E59 Theatres, NYC then the Arts Theatre.

 • Cardboard Heart